GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO alternators
 TODO mission directives
-TODO SAN ANDREAS ALLOWS VARIABLES AND STRING CONSTANTS TO BEGIN WITH UNDERSCORES TODO commands such as var decl can be implemented at compiler or command def level TODO types
-TODO scripts subscripts and such
+TODO SAN ANDREAS ALLOWS VARIABLES AND STRING CONSTANTS TO BEGIN WITH UNDERSCORES TODO scripts subscripts and such
 TODO translation limits
 TODO initial value of locals are undefined